-Oh no!
-Your blood sugar is spiking and the first thing that pops into your mind is “a spoonful of insulin helps the sugar go down!”
-But, sometimes insulin doesn’t always help with keeping your blood sugars low.
+If you have diabetes, you know what it feels like when your blood sugar spikes.
+You immediately think of insulin as the solution.
+However, insulin doesn’t always help with keeping your blood sugars low.
 And we won’t sugarcoat it for you--pun intended.
 If you’re not engaging in healthy habits such as regular exercise and maintaining a healthy diet, it’s likely that you won’t be able to keep your condition under control.
-If you aren’t sure which foods are good for diabetes and keeping blood sugars low, that’s probably the reason why you landed on this article in the first place.
+The difficult part is knowing which foods are good for diabetes and keeping blood sugars low, and that’s probably the reason why you landed on this article in the first place.
 So, the question is, do oats raise blood sugar?
 Continue reading below to find out!

 Cons of Oats and Diabetes

-- Bloating: Because oats are high in fiber, you will naturally bloat.
+Bloating: Oats are high in fiber, which is great for your blood sugar, but not always for your digestive system.
+That means you may naturally feel bloated after eating a bowl of oatmeal.
 However, you can reduce bloating by drinking plenty of water when eating oats.

-- Flatulence: Now, we know you are thinking this is gross, but let’s all be adults here.
-Everyone passes gas!
-However, no one really wants to suffer from excessive trouser coughs if they don’t have to, especially if you are the silent but deadly type.
+Flatulence: Now, we know you are thinking this is gross, but let’s all be adults here.
+The high amount of fiber in oatmeal leads to that bloated feeling, and bloating leads to gas.
+However, no one really wants to suffer from excessive gas if they don’t have to, and not only because it’s smelly.
+Excess gas can be uncomfortable and make it difficult to perform your daily tasks.
 But, don’t worry, water fixes everything.
-Drink plenty of water, and you’ll be fine.
+Again drink plenty of water, and you’ll be fine.

-- Add-ins: When people make oats, it’s typical to buy oats with flavors added in or to add in flavors yourself.
+Add-ins: When people make oats, it’s typical to buy oats with flavors added in or to add in flavors yourself.
 But, the extra add-ins can work against you.
+Oats themselves aren't considered fattening.
 Just be cautious and check to make sure there isn't any extra sugar or flavorings that can be harmful to diabetes.